artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 You can also access your Archivematica instance through the web browser:

 * Archivematica: `<http://192.168.168.192>`_.
-Username: demo@example.com, password: demo.
+Username & password configured on installation.
 * Storage Service: `<http://192.168.168.192:8000>`_.
 Username: test, password: test.

 To get the Storage Service API key, go to `<http://192.168.168.192:8000>`_ and click on the Administration tab.
 In the left sidebar, click on *Users*, then click on *Edit* for the default user.
 Scrolling down, you will see the API key for the default user at the bottom of the screen.
-Copy this into the
+Copy this into the API key field when prompted during installation.

 .. _quick-start-transfer: